The Pareto principle in Sports and Economics in view of Runs Scored by Batters in the Indian Premier League: Income and wealth inequality in terms of IPL data

-Till now 18 IPL sessions has been played.
-In, every IPL sessions, there are so many matches have been played.
-All these data can been retrieved from various trusted websites as said earlier \cite{10, 11, 11a}.
-We have calculated income inequality session-wise starting from first session played on 2008 to 18-th session played on 2025.
-To calculate inequality in income in a particular IPL session, we have rearranged the run scored bu batter/innings as follows:
+Until now, 18 IPL sessions have been played.
+In every IPL session, so many matches have been played.
+All of these data can be retrieved from various trusted websites as mentioned earlier \cite{10, 11, 11a}.
+We have calculated income inequality session-wise starting from the first session played on 2008 to the 18-th session played on 2025.
+To calculate the inequality in income in a particular IPL session, we rearranged the runs scored by every batter per innings as follows.